jsakas/figma-plugin-color-import-export/README.md

 - Export selected color styles to JSON, JavaScript, CSS, or Sass
 - Choose between HEX, RGB, or HSL output color models
 - Choose output casing style such as camel case, snake case, and more
-- Preview color export by simply selecting them on the canvas
+- Preview color export by simply selecting objects on the canvas

 ## Bugs Reports & Feature Requests